gravitational/teleport/rfd/00XY-session-locking.md

     // User specifies the name of a Teleport user. string User;

-    // Role specifies the name of an RBAC role. string Role;
+    // Role specifies the name of an RBAC role known to the root cluster.
+    // In remote clusters, this contraint is evaluated before translating to local roles. string Role;

-    // Cluster specifies the name of a Teleport cluster.
+    // Cluster specifies the name of a leaf Teleport cluster.
+    // This prevents the root cluster's users from connecting to nodes in the leaf cluster
-    // A matching (remote) cluster is also unregistered and prevented from registering. string Cluster;
+    // but does not prevent the leaf cluster from heartbeating back to the root cluster. string Cluster;

     // Login specifies the name of a local UNIX user.